lexxish/PaladinsRankedStats/readme.md

 5. [Get yourself a developer key at Hi-Rez](https://fs12.formsite.com/HiRez/form48/secure_index.html)
 6. Wait.
 It takes a few days
 7. While you wait you can make a new spreadsheet.
 Don't forget to give full access to anyone who might see it
-8. Fill the start of `PaladinsRankedStats.py` file with your data. `controllergooglesheetid` is not important
+8. Fill the start of `PaladinsRankedStats.py` file with your data.
+You can set `controllergooglesheetid` to your PC link, it's not going to be filled anyways.
+It is required to be filled though
 9. Set `firstday` to the start of this month.
 Not sure why though
+10. Make sure it's not anywhere between 0-2AM right now.
+Yes, this somehow matters
-10. Start `PaladinsRankedStats.py`.
+11. Start `PaladinsRankedStats.py`.
 You're done